Meeting and surpassing all audience expectations every day.

 We want to use it.

-It doesn't mean What you think it means.
+It doesn't mean what you think it means.

-It's gets its own connotations.
+It's got its own connotations.

 It's our culture.